-- 1 Start the Backup Job Wizard, and click 🕂 next to the Selections list. - 2 Open the NetVault Client on which plug-in is installed, and then open VMware Plugin. - 3 To enable quiescing for all virtual machines managed by an ESXi or vCenter Server, click the server, and select Set Backup Preferences from the context menu.

-To enable quiescing for specific virtual machines, open the ESXi or vCenter Server and the other applicable container nodes-for example, Datacenter, Cluster, Resource Pool, and other nodes-to display the target virtual machines.
-Click the virtual machine, and select Set Backup Preferences from the context menu.

-4 In the Backup Preferences dialog box, select the Quiesce VM for snapshot option.

-This check box is cleared by default.
+- 1 Start the Backup Job Wizard, and click + next to the Selections list. - 2 Open the NetVault Client on which plug-in is installed, and then open VMware Plugin. - 3 To enable quiescing for all virtual machines managed by an ESXi or vCenter Server, click the server, and select Set Backup Preferences from the context menu. - To enable quiescing for specific virtual machines, open the ESXi or vCenter Server and the other applicable container nodes-for example, Datacenter, Cluster, Resource Pool, and other nodes-to display the target virtual machines.
+Click the virtual machine, and select Set Backup Preferences from the context menu. - 4 In the Backup Preferences dialog box, select the Quiesce VM for snapshot option. - This check box is cleared by default.
 To quiesce a virtual machine before creating a snapshot, select this check box.
-The setting for an individual virtual machine level takes precedence over the server-level setting.
+The setting for an individual virtual machine level takes precedence over the server-level setting. - 5 To close the dialog box, click OK.